 After the Norman Conquest, William the Conqueror began construction around 1070 of a castle at Windsor.
 Today, Windsor Castle is the world’s oldest and largest inhabited castle, and has been home to British monarchs for almost 1,000 years.
 It is an official residence of Her Majesty The Queen, and the Royal Standard flies from the castle’s Round Tower whenever she is in residence.

 From the end of the ninth century until 1974 Berkshire remained a boot-shaped county extending to the western edges of the city of Oxford, and separated from it by the River Thames.
-This image of the ‘Berkshire boot’ is a useful reminder of the extent of the historic county.
+This image of the ‘Berkshire boot’ is a useful reminder of the extent of the historic county – post 1974 it resembles more of a shoe, as you can see in the before and after slider below.

 The Thames defined the northern county border for over 100 miles, separating Berkshire from Oxfordshire and, further east, from Buckinghamshire.
 To the south-east, the heathland border with Surrey was less obviously determined, but to the south, the Rivers Enborne and Blackwater marked the boundary with Hampshire.
 To the west lay Wiltshire, separated from Berkshire by the River Cole in the northern part and by a stretch of the River Kennet near to Hungerford.
 A finger of Gloucestershire touched the north-west corner.